AzugBe/azugbe.github.io/index.md

 ---

 ## Upcoming events
-**2017-10-17 - Exploring container options in Azure** - Two sessions: Contianer options by Benny Michielsen, and a session by Yves Goeleven.
+**2017-10-17 - Exploring container options in Azure** - Two sessions: Contianer options in Azure by Fréderic Foselle, and the secret to building large scale, distributed, cloud applications by Yves Goeleven.
 [Register here!](/events/2017/10/17/exploring-container-options-in-azure){: .btn .btn--success}
 {: .notice--info}

 **2017-11-25 - CloudBrew 2017 - A full day of Microsoft Azure** - A full day of Microsoft Azure!
 We will have some local and international speakers who will share their knowledge and experience.
 Two tracks and lots of sessions!
 [Register here!](/events/2017-11-25---cloudbrew-2017---a-full-day-of-microsoft-azure){: .btn .btn--success}
+{: .notice--info}

+**2017-10-17 - Exploring container options in Azure** - Serverless CQRS in Azure by Toon Vanhoutte, and Approaches to application request throttling by Maarten Balliauw.
+[Register here!](/events/2017/10/17/exploring-container-options-in-azure){: .btn .btn--success}
 {: .notice--info}

 <hr />